PARTONS: PARtonic Tomography Of Nucleon Software. A computing framework for the phenomenology of Generalized Parton

 In principle, GPDs depend on a renormalization scale $\MuR$ and a factorization scale $\MuF$, which are usually set equal to each other.
-From the point of view of code writing, we however keep two different variables, even we have took them equal in all applications so far.
+From the point of view of code writing, we however keep two different variables representing the scales, even though we have taken them equal in all applications so far.